epwalsh/pomo.nvim/README.md

   lazy = true,
   cmd = { "TimerStart", "TimerStop" },
   dependencies = {
-    -- Optional, but highly recommended
+    -- Optional, but highly recommended if you want to use the "Default" timer "rcarriga/nvim-notify",
-    "rcarriga/nvim-notify",
   },
   opts = {